George-Sava/supply-chain-Dapp/Readme.md

 6. Migrate smart contracts with command: <br/>
 ##
     truffle migrate
-You can compile the smart contracts before migrating the to see if there are any compile errors.<br/>
+You can compile the smart contracts before migrating the to see if there are any compile errors.With command:<br/>
+##
+    truffle compile
 7. Run: <br/>
+##
     cd client
 8. Finally: <br/>
+##
     npm start
 to start React